-Act Competition Act (Chapter 50B) Ancillary restriction Agreement, arrangement or provision which is "directly related and necessary to the implementation" of the merger.
+Ancillary restriction Agreement, arrangement or provision which is "directly related and necessary to the implementation" of the merger.
 Ancillary restrictions are excluded from the section 34 prohibition and section 47 prohibition under the Third Schedule to the Act.
 Anticipated merger Arrangement that is in progress or in contemplation that, if carried into effect, will result in the occurrence of a merger referred to in section 54(2) of the Act.
 Applicant(s) The merger party or parties who have filed an Application.
 Application Application for a decision in relation to a merger situation, by way of notification under sections 57 or 58 of the Act.
-CCCS Competition and Consumer Commission of Singapore.
 CR3 Concentration ratio (i.e. the aggregate market share) of the three largest firms in the market.
 Merger A merger as defined in section 54 of the Act.
 Merger parties The parties to an anticipated merger, or the parties involved in a merger, as the case may be, including the merged entity.
 Merger situation Refers to both mergers and anticipated mergers.

-SLC Substantial lessening of competition in the relevant market in Singapore.
-Theory of Harm Theory on potential harm arising from the loss of rivalry between the merging firms.
-Theory can include type of harm, extent of harm and who would be harmed, post- merger.
+SLC Substantial lessening of competition Theory of Harm Theory on potential harm arising from the loss of rivalry between the merging firms.
+Theory can include type of harm, extent of harm and who would be harmed, post-merger.